Skip to Content

 • as part of continuous improvement actions arising from feedback from educators, students or other stakeholders.

-3.1 Validity of the assessment system design process (pre-delivery validation)
+3.1 Validity of the assessment – pre-delivery assessment review

-All assessment resources for new and re-developed training products, whether purchased or designed internally, will be validated:
+All assessment tools for new and re-developed training products, whether purchased or designed internally, will be reviewed against the principles of assessment and rules of evidence:

 • in the process of design